 1. The GMAT IR score can tell a lot about an applicant

 MBA admission offices at the top business schools are always flooded with qualified applicants who have high GMAT scores.
 Which ones stand out?
 Students who received a high IR score will definitely set themselves apart.

 Typically, in the case of top business schools, students with high GMAT Quant scores flood the admissions box.
-The sheer number of students in the Q48+ range – can curve the scoring so that the difference between ~2 quant questions can potentially drop scores beneath the 90th percentile.
+The sheer number of students in the Q48+ range can curve the scoring so that the difference between two quant questions can potentially drop scores beneath the 90th percentile.

 Let’s take this scenario for example: The final admission seat is down between two possible candidates:

 Given this information, Candidate X might appear to be the stronger, more well-rounded candidate.